sarthak-jaykar/BA-Tools-Mini-Projects/Drawio-BPMN-Mini-Project/Online-Food-Order-BPMN/README.md

 Objective: Demonstrate practical BPMN/process-modelling proficiency using Draw.io.

 Key BA skill demonstrated: Analysing an existing process, identifying inefficiencies, and modelling an improved process.
+  Business process modelling, AS-IS process analysis, Bottleneck identification, Process improvement, TO-BE process modelling, BPMN communication using swimlanes and gateways.

+**Interview Explanation**

+"I created a standalone BPMN process-modelling exercise for an online food-order workflow.
+I modelled the AS-IS process across Customer, Restaurant, and Delivery Partner swimlanes, identified process bottlenecks, and designed a TO-BE process to address them.
+This demonstrated my ability to analyse an existing business process and translate process improvements into a clear BPMN model."